 Following the index meter reading of consumers, is the "temporal reconciliation" process, which can be used to recalculate balance responsible party imbalances based on metered data.
 It allows the invoicing of balance responsible parties in October Y+2 for the period from July Y to June Y+1.

-Revision of the factor "k" and calculation of "k’"
+Evolution of the factor "k"

 Factor "k" is a parameter of the imbalance settlement price.
 It is defined ex ante with the aim of balancing income and expenditure of the energy component of the balancing-imbalances account based on historical data.
-Since 1 January 2019, "k" is fixed at 0.05.
-It may be revised up to 2 times per calendar year.
-Any revision is submitted by RTE to the CRE for approval.

 History of the k and k’ factors and associated imbalance settlement prices